nsbradford/ParkTrafficAnalysis/README.md

                             number of clusters to generate with KMeans -b N_BINS, --n_bins N_BINS
                             number of bins to use for the Heatmap

+##Data Collection Method for CERES

+You will need at least 4-5 participants for data collection to cover the entire CERES park.
+Begin by making copies of "/images/satellite.png" and distributing them to each participant, who will then open the image using Microsoft Paint and select the Pencil tool (edits single pixels) with Red color (any non-greyscale color should work).
+Distribute the participants so that they combined have a view of the entire park, and assign them a specific area such that there is no overlap between participants.
+Then, every 2 minutes over the course of an hour (or longer), the participants use the pencil tool to mark the positions of all visitors in their area.

+After the set amount of time has elapsed, every participant returns their modified image file, which are moved to the /observations folder and renamed "observation_XX" (where XX is the 2-digit increasing number of the observation, starting with 01).
+Finally, run the program to produce the hotspot clusters and heatmap.

 ##Input
 ![huzzah](output/1_data_map.png)